-If you have been arrested in Tarrant County and charged with the criminal offense of unauthorized use of a motor vehicle (UUMV), contact Jeff Hampton with The Hampton Law Firm immediately for a free consultation to explain your legal rights and options under Texas law.
+If you have been arrested and charged with the criminal offense of unauthorized use of a motor vehicle (UUMV) or auto theft in the Fort Worth or surrounding cities in Tarrant County, Texas, contact Jeff Hampton with The Hampton Law Firm immediately for a free consultation to explain your legal rights and options under Texas law.

 According to Texas Penal Code, Title 7: Offenses Against Property, Chapter 31: Theft, Section 31.07, the Tarrant County District Attorney’s Office will be required to prove the following elements of unauthorized use of a motor vehicle beyond a reasonable doubt: